 The University of Washington (UW) Department of Biostatistics was founded in 1970 and is a recognized leader in the statistical sciences.
 Together with the School of Public Heath, we are celebrating 50 years of academic and research excellence.

 The UW first offered degrees in biostatistics in 1965 through an interdisciplinary program called the Biomathematics Group.
 At the time, there was a biostatistics division within the medical school.
 For many years, the Biomathematics Group enjoyed wide and active participation from faculty in the departments of Mathematics, Biostatistics, Zoology, Fisheries, Forestry, Genetics and other campus units.
 In 1970, the School of Public Health formed a Department of Biostatistics.

-The UW Department of Statistics was established in 1979 with the enthusiasm and support of the Department of Biostatistics.
+In 1979, the UW Department of Statistics was established with the enthusiasm and support of the Department of Biostatistics.
 While Statistics was formed separately from Biostatistics, the departments have a long history of collaboration and collegiality.
-For example, in 2000, the two departments jointly added Statistical Genetics pathways to their doctoral programs, as well as a master’s-level statistical genetics certificate program.

 A Legacy of Leadership

-Over its 45-year history, the Department of Biostatistics has benefited from the leadership and vision of six outstanding chairs:
+The Department of Biostatistics has benefited from the leadership and vision of seven outstanding chairs:

 |1993-2005||Thomas R. Fleming|